issp-center-dev/TeNeS/docs/sphinx/en/tutorial/standard_tutorial-1.rst

      [[hamiltonian]]

-Hamiltonians handled by TeNeS are the sum of bonded Hamiltonians (2-site Hamiltonians) (Site Hamiltonians such as magnetic fields are also incorporated as bond Hamiltonians)
+Hamiltonians handled by TeNeS are the sum of Bond Hamiltonians (2-site Hamiltonians) (Site Hamiltonians such as magnetic fields are also incorporated as Bond Hamiltonians)

 .. math::